AmitThakkar/Angular2/ngFor/readme.md

 For the above case:

-`inputText` would contain the reference of the element i.e. `<input type="text">` `inputText.value` would contain the actual value entered in the input box.
+`inputText` would contain the reference of the element i.e. `<input type="text">`. `inputText.value` would contain the actual value entered in the input box.

 * You would also be wondering what is the asterisk (\*) sign for.
 Asterisk (\*) sign is nothing but a syntactic sugar.